Andrew Nikou

-Andrew Nikou is the founder and CEO of OpenGate Capital, a global private buyout firm.
-The firm is focused on the acquisition of lower to middle market businesses that are often privately owned, or non-core divisions of larger companies located around the world.
+Andrew Nikou is a Canadian businessman who is the founder and CEO of OpenGate Capital, a global private buyout firm.

+The firm is focused on acquiring lower to middle market businesses that are often privately owned, or non-core divisions of larger companies located around the world.
 To date, the firm has completed more than 75 transactions, including acquisitions and divestitures, and has acquired more than $8 billion in gross consolidated revenues.
 The firm first gained recognition for the acquisition of TV Guide Magazine in December 2008, and the publication's turn to profitability in the first quarter of 2010.

 Nikou is actively involved with the management of each of the companies held in the portfolio.

 Nikou has received recognition for his business achievements.
-In 2012, Nikou was a recipient of The M&A Advisor's "Top 40 Under 40" award, for the West Region.
-In 2010, Nikou was named a Top Dealmaker of 2010 by Mergers & Acquisitions magazine. however, his actions have also drawn substantial criticism, including numerous lawsuits.
+In 2012, Nikou was a recipient of The M&A Advisor's "Top 40 Under 40" award for the West Region.
+In 2010, Nikou was named a Top Dealmaker of 2010 by Mergers & Acquisitions magazine.
+However, his actions have also drawn substantial criticism, including numerous lawsuits.

 Early years

 Nikou was born in 1977 in Vancouver, British Columbia, Canada.
 His parents left their native Tehran before the Iranian Revolution and relocated to Canada, later moving with Nikou to California when he was four years old.
 His father, who majored in mathematics at a German university, worked at the Los Angeles Department of Water and Power.

 Nikou grew up with a passion for trading baseball cards and competing in breakdancing competitions.
 He was bullied in school for being short.

 Nikou graduated from William Howard Taft Charter High School in Woodland Hills, California, where he was active in the Persian community.
 Nikou studied finance at the University of Southern California Marshall School of Business.
 After graduating, he worked for the Patent and License Exchange, a start-up financed by Softbank Capital.